geraldjglasgow/Traffic-Flow-Monitoring-System/README.txt

  > sudo apt-get install python-pip
  > sudo pip install netaddr
  > sudo apt-get install python-scapy
- > sudo apt-get install tcpdumb
+ > sudo apt-get install tcpdump

 3. move the script.sh file to a secure directory to be run on startup
   - Change the path in the script.sh file to match where the program is located.